GKHell/JayCodeCLanguage/Phase2/FileHandling/Notes.md

 ## Modes of File

-r : read
+r : read  -> Return NULL if File Doesn't exists

 w : write   ->  create the file If Don't exists.

-a : append
+a : append -> append the data to end of file..

 --------------

 r+: read/write

 w+: write/read

+a+: append/read